Online Optimization and Ambiguity-based Learning of Distributionally Uncertain Dynamic Systems: Conclusions

 \section{Conclusions}

 In this paper, we proposed a unified solution framework for online learning and optimization problems in form of~\eqref{eq:P}.
-The proposed method allowed us to learn an unknown and uncertain dynamic environment, while providing a characterization of the environment with online-quantifiable probabilistic guarantees that certify the performance of online decisions.
+The proposed method allowed us to learn an unknown and uncertain dynamic system, while providing a characterization of the system with online-quantifiable probabilistic guarantees that certify the performance of online decisions.
 The approach provided tractable, online convex version of~\eqref{eq:P}, via a series of equivalent reformulation techniques.
-We explicitly demonstrated the framework via two problem scenarios conforming to~\eqref{eq:P}: an optimal control problem under uncertainty and an online resource allocation problem.
-These two scenarios resulted in explicit, online and non-smooth convex optimization problems.
+We explicitly demonstrated the framework via two problem classes conforming to~\eqref{eq:P}: an optimal control problem under uncertainty and an online resource allocation problem.
+These two problem classes resulted in explicit, online and non-smooth convex optimization problems.
 We extended Nesterov's accelerated-gradient method to an online fashion and provided a solution system for online decision generation of~\eqref{eq:P}.
 The quality of the online decisions were analytically certified via a probabilistic regret bound, which revealed its relation to the learning parameters and ambiguity sets.
+Two motivating examples applying the proposed framework were empirically tested, demonstrating the effectiveness of the proposed framework with the bounded regret guarantees in probability.
+We leave the relaxation of assumptions and the comparison of this work with other methods as the future work.